Peter-T-Ruehr/scAnt/README.md

 Original description below

 This version of scAnt does not ask for any FLIR cameras or FLIR software, and has some additional delays to accomodate for slower image data transfer from camera to computer.
-Runs well, incluuding the image stacking, as of August 30th, 2022.
+Runs well, as of August 30th, 2022, including image stacking.

 Original description: